svenssonjoel/svenssonjoel.github.com/pages/src/neato_lidar_stm32/index.md

 RPM out from the lidar, the details of that are shown later.

-The calibration routine performs a so-called binary search over the PWM duty cycles and try to lock down on a duty cycle that results in 300RPM.
+The calibration routine performs a so-called binary search over the PWM duty cycles and tries to lock down on a duty cycle that results in 300RPM.

 It does this by: